-You’ve messed up and you’ve messed up big time.
-You have desecrated God’s arena for sexual activity and crushed your wife in the process by what you have done.
+You’ve messed up, and you’ve messed up big time.
+You have desecrated God’s arena for sexual activity and, in the process, have crushed your wife by what you have done.
 Sexual betrayal runs deep, and our sensitive, image-bearing wives feel it most because they live the closest to ground zero.
-Yet, all too often, we as husbands expect a simple “I’m sorry and I won’t do it again” to solve the problem, to heal the pain.
+Yet, all too often, we as husbands expect a simple “I’m sorry, and I won’t do it again” to solve the problem, to heal the pain.

 We ask ourselves, “Why doesn’t my wife just accept my apologies and move on?
 Why doesn’t she see the steps I have begun to take to help me not do it again and stop feeling so hurt about it all?”
 In other words, when is she going to stop making this such a big issue so that we both can move on with our lives?

 We may not actually say or think those thoughts, but I’ve seen them in so many hearts of the men who come to Harvest USA.
 I’ve seen them in my own heart, too.
 But I believe the real issue is that we don’t want to honestly look at the damage we have done to our wives.
 We’ve bought into the world’s take on things.
 Whoever started the idea that porn is a victimless crime forgot about our wives.
 Pornography is not a victimless activity, on many levels, but especially when it comes to our spouses.